roundrobine/video-rental/README.md

   https://drive.google.com/file/d/1nponNGu74Idc46ilenu8Y6wGjgayXBpB/view?usp=sharing

-- All api endpoints for the app are secured using JWTokens.
+- All api endpoints for the app are secured using JWToken.
   By default I use liquibase migration tool in combination with faker.js to seed some data in the H2 with disc persistence db on dev profile.
   H2 db will be populated with 4 users(customer) and 10 movies.
 Customer is just an extension to the user (one to one) relationship.